FuzionView/FV-Docs/source/ticketviewer.rst

 Using Ticket Viewer
 ========================
-The **Ticket Viewer** displays the polygon for the ticket area as solid line (1), surrounded by the 100 foot buffer as a dotted line (2).
+The **Ticket Viewer** displays the polygon for the ticket area as a solid line (1), surrounded by the 100 foot buffer as a dotted line (2).

 .. figure:: /_static/TicketViewer1.png
    :alt: The FuzionView Ticket Viewer